mongodb/specifications/source/transactions/transactions.rst

-commitTransaction and abortTransaction commands even when retryWrites has been disabled on the MongoClient. commitTransaction and abortTransaction are retryable write commands and MUST be retried according to the Retryable Writes Specification.
+commitTransaction and abortTransaction commands even when retryWrites has been disabled on the MongoClient. commitTransaction and abortTransaction are retryable write commands and MUST be retried according to the `Retryable Writes Specification`_.

 Retryable writes and transactions both use the ``txnNumber`` associated with a ServerSession.
 For retryable writes, ``txnNumber`` would normally